 Best Instagram Reel Script Formats

 Different Reel styles need different scripts.
 A personal brand Reel should not sound like a product demo, and a faceless Reel should not rely on the same delivery as a talking-head video.
+Pick the format that fits the idea.

 1. The Relatable Problem Script